1. Introduction: Robert Atkins, "Money Talks: The Economic Foundations of Censorship"

 2. Marjorie Heins, "Media Effects"

-Red Radley clutch 'Oriel' bag large 3.
+''Davina' Carvela bag Carvela Silver clutch ''Davina' Silver bag Carvela clutch 3.
 "Taboos, Trust and Titillation: Teens Talk About Censorship," a roundtable discussion with high school- and college students, moderated by Stephanie Elizondo Griest and Svetlana Mintcheva.

 4. Seth Killian, "Violent Video Game Players Mysteriously Avoid Killing Selves, Others"